ZupIT/beagle-docs/content/en/faq.md

 ## **Can I create a BFF with a different language than JVM?**

 It's possible to create a BFF in a different language.
-However, we don't have ready `libs` to help you on this process, so it would be necessary that the developer create a mechanism to respect Beagle's contracts.
+However, we don't have ready `libs` to help you on this process, so it would be necessary that the developer create a mechanism that respects Beagle's contracts.

 ## What are the advantages of using Beagle?